Settled Nomad

 Argentina's currency situation is complex.
 The official rate, the 'blue dollar' (informal market), and MEP dollar (legal stock-market exchange) all differ significantly.
 Most nomads use Wise or use cash USD/EUR which can be exchanged at casas de cambio (official exchanges) or legally through MEP.
 Western Union offers competitive rates for cash pickup.
 Avoid official bank ATMs — their rates are extremely poor.

-The recommended card stack for Argentina
+The card stack for Argentina

 Frequently asked questions